 Purpose.
-The purpose of the Village Conservation Overlay District (VCOD) is to:
+The purpose of the Village Conservation Overlay District is to:

-- Implement the Rural Historic Village Place Type of the General Plan; - Recognize that each Rural Historic Village has a unique character linked to its historic development pattern, spatial organization, and location within the County and sense of place that should be preserved and enhanced; - Support the retention and reinforcement of historic development patterns, character, and visual identity of individual villages; - Protect the small, compact, pedestrian-scale, rural communities characterized by low-density residential development situated on smaller lots interspersed with limited commercial uses and encourage extension of this development pattern when new construction occurs; - Protect and reinforce the commercial core of villages that provides for the daily needs of village residents, surrounding rural residents, and visitors;

-- Ensure new commercial and residential construction is designed to complement surrounding properties and maintain the existing development pattern within each Village by:

-- Respecting each village's historic precedents for lot size, building setbacks, spacing, and orientation to the road; and

-- Considering the context of each village's historic buildings by designing new buildings that are compatible in siting, size, scale, massing, materials, design details, and roof forms; and

-- Maintain areas of open space and natural areas on the perimeter of the villages to retain a hard edge and visual separation of the Rural Historic Villages from the surrounding agricultural landscape; and

-- Preserve existing trees and vegetation, which define building lots and contribute to the streetscape.

-- A. Applicability.
-The VCOD is established as an overlay district, meaning that it is a district overlaid upon other districts.
-Land within the VCOD may be used as permitted in the underlying district, subject to the VCOD Development Standards of this district.

-- B. District Boundaries.
-The VCOD boundaries are as established on the adopted zoning map and affect the following villages set forth below.
+- Implement the Rural Historic Village Place Type of the General Plan; - Recognize that each Rural Historic Village has a unique character linked to its historic development pattern, spatial organization, and location within Loudoun County, and sense of place that should be preserved and enhanced; - Support the retention and reinforcement of historic development patterns, character, and visual identity of individual villages; - Protect the small, compact, pedestrian-scale, rural communities characterized by low-density residential development situated on smaller lots interspersed with limited commercial uses and encourage extension of this development pattern when new construction occurs; - Protect and reinforce the commercial core of villages that provides for the daily needs of village residents, surrounding rural residents, and visitors; - Ensure new commercial and residential construction is designed to complement surrounding properties and maintain the existing development pattern within each Village by: - Respecting each village's historic precedents for lot size, building setbacks, spacing, and orientation to the road; and - Considering the context of each village's historic buildings by designing new buildings that are compatible in siting, size, scale, massing, materials, design details, and roof forms; and - Maintain areas of open space and natural areas on the perimeter of the villages to retain a hard edge and visual separation of the Rural Historic Villages from the surrounding agricultural landscape; and - Preserve existing trees and vegetation, which define building lots and contribute to the streetscape. - A. Applicability.
+The Village Conservation Overlay District (VCOD) is established as an overlay district, meaning that it is a district overlaid upon other districts.
+Land within the VCOD may be used as permitted in the underlying zoning district, subject to the VCOD Development Standards of this overlay district. - B. District Boundaries.
+The VCOD boundaries are as established on the adopted zoning map and affect the following villages: - 1.
+Aldie; - 2.
+Ashburn; - 3.
+Bluemont; - 4.
+Bowmantown (also known as Aldie Mountain); - 5.
+Lincoln; - 6.
+Loudoun Heights; - 7.
+Lucketts; - 8.
+Neersville; - 9.
+Paeonian Springs; - 10.
+Philomont; - 11.
+St. Louis; - 12.
+Taylorstown; and

-- 1. Aldie.

-- 2. Ashburn.

-- 3. Bluemont.

-- 4. Bowmantown (also known as Aldie Mountain).

-- 5. Lincoln.

-- 6. Loudoun Heights.

-- 7. Lucketts.

-- 8. Neersville.

-- 9. Paeonian Springs.

-- 10. Philomont.

-- 11. St. Louis.

-- 12. Taylorstown.

-- 13. Waterford.

-- C. Expansion of VCOD Boundaries.
-Expansion of the VCOD is only permitted in areas designated as the Rural Historic Village Place Type in the General Plan.

-- D. VCOD Development Standards.
-When the following requirements conflict with other provisions of the Zoning Ordinance, the following apply unless otherwise noted:

-- 1. Building Height.
-Proposed buildings must have a building height that does not exceed 25% of the average height of principal buildings on the same side of the road within 150 feet of both sides of the lot or lots being developed.
-The building height is not permitted to exceed the maximum building height permitted in the underlying Zoning District; and

-- 2. Building Features.
-Proposed buildings should be consistent with the following building design elements of existing buildings within 300 feet of the lot or lots being developed:

-- a.
-Building stories;

-- b.
-Roof type;

-- c.
-Front or side (if visible from the road) porch type and location; and

-- d.
-Building orientation; and